Inn at Diamond Cove Portland Maine: From Baracks To Boutique Hideaway

 Overlooking Diamond Cove ME

-There’s a old abandoned derelict hospital encased in foliage – with “future plans” – a mule barn for wedding equipment storage, an Art Gallery event venue with small military museum, two restaurants near the dock, mines, bunkers, and plenty of seating scattered about.
+There’s a old abandoned derelict hospital encased in foliage – with “future plans” – a mule barn for wedding equipment storage, an Art Gallery event venue, two restaurants near the dock, mines, bunkers, and plenty of seating scattered about.

 Hunt for shards of mess hall crock-ware, worn down bricks, and ocean tossed sea glass on “Sea Glass Beach.”
-Ask Gil (or anyone on staff) where to find it.
+Ask staff where to find it.

 Rooms at Inn at Diamond Cove